Millewa drought relief projects

 Councillors voted to allocate this funding to three Millewa-based projects at the February Ordinary Council Meeting on Wednesday 26 February 2020.

-Work on each project will commence immediately, with detailed scope, planning, design and budgeting required.
-Input from the Millewa community and key user groups is vital and Council is committed to including them throughout this process.
+Preparations for each project have started with community consultation, scope refinement, design and planning.
+Input from the Millewa community and key user groups is vital and Council is committed to include them throughout this process.
 Please see below for details on these three projects:

 Lake Cullulleraine Foreshore amenities